DejanRistic/LabeledImageView/README.md

 Integration Instructions:

+Download or clone this project and copy the LabeledImageView.java into your project somewhere.

-First make sure you setup the custom attributes, to do so copy this into your attrs.xml under the resources tag.
+Make sure you setup the custom attributes, you can copy the attrs.xml from this project or copy this into your attrs.xml under the resources tag.

     <declare-styleable name="LabeledImageView">
         <attr name="xOffset" format="float" />